brayner05/expression-evaluator/README.md

 # 💻 🧮 = PXPR - Expression Parser = 🧮 💻
 PXPR (**P**arse e**XPR**ession) is a fast arithmetic and boolean expression parser written in Rust, supporting arithmetic operations such as addition, subtraction, multiplication, division, modulo, expressions with nested parentheses, as well as C-style boolean expressions such as the logical not, and, or operators and the logical implication operator.
 PXPR can be evaluate expressions directly from the command line or via the PXPR REPL.
-The goal of PXPR is to provide an easy-to-use, but feature rich command line calculator.
-Rather than opening up an IDE or text-editor, writing some code, compiling that code, and running it all to get the value of a basic expression, PXPR can evaluate the expression directly from the command line.

 ## Sections
+- [The goal of PXPR](#what-is-the-goal-of-pxpr]
 - [How to use PXPR](#how-to-use-pxpr)
 - [Installing PXPR](#Installation)

+## What is the goal of PXPR?
+The goal of PXPR is to provide an easy-to-use, but feature rich command line calculator.
+Rather than opening up an IDE or text-editor, writing some code, compiling that code, and running it all to get the value of a basic expression, PXPR can evaluate the expression directly from the command line.

 ## How to use PXPR
 ### Compute an expression via the CLI